Why Depression Is Such A Problem In Veterinary Medicine

 The Bottom Line

 Being a veterinary professional can be an immensely rewarding career.
-But it is undeniable that there are both systemic and cultural problems exacerbating the high rates of depression and suicide among clinicians.
+But it is undeniable that there are both systemic and cultural problems exacerbating the high rates of depression and suicide amongst clinicians.

 There are always things you can do to improve your own well-being (and others).
 If you’re struggling with your mental health, be kind to yourself and remember that it’s not just a feeling – it’s a disorder and your feelings are valid.